ncanuelas/holbertonschool-printf/README.md

     printf("Unknown:[%r]\n");
     return (0);
 }

+To compile this code, it is used "$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c".

 The above code demonstrates various uses of the _printf function and how it compares to the standard printf function.
 License